Resources for FLI Students

 - Your Academic Advisor can help with general questions about preparing for medical school or law school.
 Once you become more certain of your plans and want to discuss the choice of program and the application process in greater detail, you can also schedule a meeting with one of our terrific pre-professional advisors!

 - From Autumn to Spring, we have rotating Academic Advisors offering drop-in hours at the FLI Office.
 During drop-in hours, feel free to stop by with any and all academic-related questions, no appointment necessary!
-For Spring 2021-22, drop-in hours will be held over Zoom on Tuesdays from 2-3 pm, from Week 1 through Week 10 of the quarter.
-The FLI Office will send out Zoom details to students on their mailing list.
+The FLI Office will send out details to students on their mailing list for drop-in hours days and times once they are set each quarter.

 - CTL Tutoring (offered through the Center for Teaching and Learning) offers one-on-one appointment tutoring for specific classes in Foreign Languages, Math, Chemistry, Physics, Bio, Econ, and more.
 They also offer drop-in tutoring at certain times and locations, including your local cafeteria, library, or community center!